 How to Lose Weight While Breastfeeding

 Remember that breastfeeding takes energy and should be considered when calculating a calorie deficit.
-Get an outline for these calculations HERE.
+Calculate your macros for free here.

 At WAG, we usually recommend breastfeeding individuals start at or above 1,800 calories/day.
-And if you need more personalized advice and support, WAG nutrition coaches are trained to help to breastfeed individuals reach their goals safely and confidently.
-We’ll help you assess the factors impacting milk production and the best next steps for you.
+If you need more personalized advice and support, WAG nutrition coaches are trained to help breastfeeding individuals reach their goals safely and confidently.
+We’ll help you assess the factors impacting milk production and determine the best next steps for you.

 Keeping up your milk supply is a dance of give and take (literally).
 Much of breastfeeding works on a supply and demand basis, especially in the first 6-10 weeks of a baby's life.